NCAA Football 14

 NCAA Football 14 is an American football video game published by EA Sports and developed by EA Tiburon.
 Part of the NCAA Football series, it is the successor to NCAA Football 13.
 Despite the game's positive critical and commercial reception, no sequel was produced the following year.
-Due to legal issues surrounding the game's use of college player likenesses, NCAA Football 2014 was the last installment of the NCAA Football series.
-As the most recent entry in the dormant series, the game continues to be played, with unofficial roster updates being released reflecting subsequent seasons.
-However, the game is now out of print and has become one of the most valuable and sought after games on the PlayStation 3 and Xbox 360.
+Due to legal issues surrounding the game's use of college player likenesses, NCAA Football 14 was the last installment of the NCAA Football series until EA Sports College Football 25.
+The game remained popular for over a decade after its release.
+Unofficial roster updates were released reflecting subsequent seasons.
+Fans also created the unofficial College Football Revamped mod, updating the graphics, uniforms, and presentation to match modern times.
+On March 13, 2025, the online servers for the game were shut down.

 Development

 NCAA Football 14 is part of Electronic Arts's NCAA Football video game series.
 Part of the game's development focused on improving its user interface and presentation, with a mantra to "keep things fast" and "keep things moving".
-The changes included a streamlined main menu (replacing a graphically-intensive menu design modeled upon the ESPN College Football graphics package), a shorter pre-game segment, more varied in-game vignettes, and a new halftime show with ESPN's Rece Davis and David Pollack.
+The changes included a streamlined main menu (replacing a graphically intensive menu design modeled upon the ESPN College Football graphics package), a shorter pre-game segment, more varied in-game vignettes, and a new halftime show with ESPN's Rece Davis and David Pollack.
 The game featured Kirk Herbstreit and Brad Nessler as commentators.

 On March 10, 2013, it was announced that former Michigan quarterback Denard Robinson would be the cover athlete for the game.
-A fan vote beginning on December 5, 2012 allowed fans to choose what teams would be represented on the cover.
+A fan vote beginning on December 5, 2012, allowed fans to choose what teams would be represented on the cover.
 After it was narrowed down to 32, a second round of voting narrowed it down to 16.
 A third round reduced it to 8 teams with players.
 Players also vying for the cover were Eddie Lacy, Kenjon Barner, Jarvis Jones, EJ Manuel, Ryan Swope, Andre Ware, John Simon, and Tyler Eifert.